Walter Montillo: International career

 He played for Argentina U20 in the 2003 FIFA World Youth Championship in United Arab Emirates.
 He played in most of the team's games.

-Recently, he was called by Alejandro Sabella to play the second match of the mini-tournament "Superclássico das Américas" against Brazil, where only players who were playing in South America could be called, wearing the number 7.
-Although the loss by 2–0, Montillo was very praised by the Argentinean media.
-He was called again to represent Argentina in the friendly match against Sweden on 6 February 2013, but he remained on the bench the 90 minutes.
+In September 2011, he was called up to the full side by Alejandro Sabella, wearing the number 7 shirt in the second match against Brazil in the mini-tournament "Superclássico das Américas", in which only players who were playing in South America could be selected.
+Although his team lost 2–0, Montillo was profusely praised by the Argentinian media.
+He was again called up to represent Argentina in the friendly match against Brazil in November 2012.

-He made his first full appearance for the national team against Venezuela in a World Cup qualification match on 22 March 2013.
-His acting in this game was praised by coach of Santos, Montillo's club, Muricy Ramalho.
-According to Ramalho, the Argentinian "was very well.
+He made his first official competitive appearance for the national team against Venezuela in a World Cup qualification match on 22 March 2013.
+His performance in this game was praised by Muricy Ramalho, the coach of Montillo's club Santos.
+According to Ramalho, the Argentine "did very well.
 He is improving step by step."
-On 7 June 2013 against Colombia he was one of the starting eleven, substituting the injured Lionel Messi.
+On 7 June 2013 against Colombia he was one of the starting eleven, as Lionel Messi had only just returned from a hamstring injury.

 Personal life

 His eldest son, Valentín, is a Chilean-born footballer from the Escuela de Fútbol Madrid Oeste Boadilla (E.F.M.O.
 Boadilla).
+In 2026, he joined the Universidad de Chile under-18 team.

 After football

 In 2021, he became a football agent and joined BYP Argentina, a football agency.

-At the same time he is a football agent, he performs as an author.
 His first book, Gracias a la vida (Thanks to life), is an autobiography published in 2021 that includes a prologue of Neymar.
 In 2022 he published Carlitos Cachaña, a children's book about a child who dreams of being a professional footballer.